You just wrote your first AMAZING script, or maybe you’ve written a couple of scripts.

 Virtual Pitch Fest is a site where you can contact and query industry professionals.

 They have a list of over 475+ professionals which includes:

 What makes this site special is you are guaranteed a response from what you submit.

-The other sites and ways of sending material can seem like a wormhole where nothing ever results from.
+The other sites and ways of sending material can seem like a wormhole where nothing ever gets results.

-Luckily they have a simple easy and fast video you can watch on how to use their website.
+Luckily they have a simple easy and fast video you can watch about how to use their website.

 This is what you do: